Selfnet/multivault/README.md

 * `ldap3` connects than against localhost:10000 and queries the server
 * every request opens and closes a tcp connection to the ldap server

-#### LDAPSEARCH command line wrapper

-* you must install ldapsearch, if you are not using the option `ssh_hop` inside the `multivault.yml` it uses subprocess to call ldapsearch on your local computer

-      sudo apt install ldap-utils
-      pacman -S openldap

-* if you define `ssh_hop` inside the ldap section of the config `multivault.yml` the command is run on the server specified by the hostname.
-So you not need to install ldapsearch.
-  To get this to work, you must have login access to this server.
-Your SSH_CONFIG is also used by this method.

 ## For developers

 * Only do this in a virtualenv.